-Subscription: refers to either a Free Trial or a Paid License relating to the Licensed Software, as set out in the Order Confirmation.
+Subscription: refers to either a Free Licence or a Paid License relating to the Licensed Software, as set out in the Order Confirmation.

 Subscription Fees: the subscription fees payable by the Customer to the Supplier for the User Subscriptions, as set out in the Order Confirmation or the receipt attached or expressly referred to in that Order Confirmation.

 Subscription Term: has the meaning given in clause 14.1 (being the Initial Subscription Term together with any subsequent Renewal Periods).